KxSystems/docs/docs/ref/dotz.md

 ## `.z.K` (version)

-The major version number, as a float, of the version of KDB-X being used.
+The major version number, as a float, of the version of kdb+ being used.
 (A test version of 2.4t is reported as 2.4)

 ```q